mrcrossog/FakeMuteX/README_en.md

 1. **Locate the Button**:
    - After enabling the plugin, a headphone icon button will appear next to the mute and deafen buttons in Discord's voice control panel.
 2. **Toggle Fake Mute**:
-   - Click the button to enable or disable fake mute.
-When enabled, the button turns red, and you appear muted to others but can still speak and hear.
+   - While in the voice channel, press the button to turn the fake mute on or off.
+Then turn off the sound and then turn it back on.
+You will appear muted, but you will be able to speak and hear.
 3. **Set a Keybind**:
    - Go to **User Settings > Plugins > FakeMute > Open Plugin Settings**.
    - Click the keybind input field and press a key combination (e.g., `Shift+F6`).